Lorti/manu.ninja/_posts/2016-08-28-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

 gzip is based on LZ77 and Huffman coding, which you may have heard of as the DEFLATE algorithm.
 LZ77 replaces repeated occurences of data with references and Huffman coding assigns shorter codes to frequent characters.

 The way LZ77 works can be compared to what you do manually when using `<use>`{:.html} in your HTML.
 Why not let gzip do the work for you?
 The more often a string of characters is repeated the better gzip compression gets.
-So after encoding gzip has created a SVG "sprite" with references for us of just the icons that are present on our page.
+So after encoding gzip has created a SVG "sprite" with references of just the icons that are present on our page.

 To test this assumption I have created four example files and put them through `gzip -1`{:.bash}, being the default compression level of nginx, and `gzip -6`{:.bash}, being the default of the command line utility.